 Synaptic Transmission: Communication Between Neurons

-Neurons communicate at synapses — specialized junctions between the presynaptic terminal (axon bouton) and postsynaptic membrane (dendrite or soma).
+communicate at — specialized junctions between the presynaptic terminal (axon bouton) and postsynaptic (dendrite or soma).

 Chemical Synapses (the majority)